 Wardrobe malfunctions have been a problem since humans began wearing clothing.
 Celebrities, whose body parts fall out of their clothing occasionally, have nothing on John Morgan, whose clothing malfunctioned with disastrous consequences for him.

 John was imprisoned on May 3, 1901, at the federal penitentiary in Leavenworth, Kansas, for stealing three blankets from nearby Fort Leavenworth.
-He claimed he had purchased the blankets but the jury disagreed, so John was sentenced to one year and one day at hard labor.
+He claimed he had purchased the blankets, but the jury disagreed, and he was sentenced to one year and one day at hard labor.

 He’d served more than half his sentence when he seized an opportunity to get out a little early.
-While guards were distracted by a prison mutiny, John, who was working outside in the rock quarry, took the chance to escape.
-He absconded and headed east to Missouri.
-He ended up across the state in St. Louis.
+While the guards were distracted by a prison mutiny, John, who was working outside in the prison rock quarry, escaped.
+He headed east to Missouri and ended up across the state in St. Louis.

 Featured photo: John Morgan, Leavenworth Penitentiary inmate photograph, 1901.
 Collection of NARA-Kansas City, Missouri.